weili6/neu-csye6225-4/README.md

 This is a simple [tutorial](https://www.mkyong.com/maven/how-to-install-maven-in-windows/) I followed to install them.

-## Scripts for setup:
-Notice: Because there are a lot of configuration dependencies among AWS services, rerun any of the scripts may cause currently working AWS services to fail.
+## AWS scripts:

-### 1. launch ec2 instance
+### 1. Launch ec2 instances
-launchEC2Instance.sh launches a Ubuntu 16.04 server and configures it with userdata.sh, then points neu-csye6225-spring2017-team-4.me to its ip.
+launchEC2Instance.sh launches a EC2 instance and configures it with userdata.sh, then use Route53 to configure it with our domain name neu-csye6225-spring2017-team-4.me.

 ### 2. Set up S3
 setupS3.sh creates a bucket "s3.neu-csye6225-spring2017-team-4.me" on AWS S3 and if the bucket exists it gives a message "Bucket already exists".
 We enable versioning to the bucket and grant read permission for all users

-### 3. set up web security group
+### 3. Set up the web security group
 setupWebSecurityGroup.sh creates a "web" security group and opens port 80 and 443 for incoming traffic from anywhere.

-### 4. set up database security group
+### 4. Set up the database security group
 setupWebSecurityGroup.sh creates a "db" security group and opens port 3306 for incoming traffic from 'web' security group.

-### 5. launch MyQql RDS instance
+### 5. Launch a MyQql RDS instance
 launchMysqlRdsInstance.sh launches a mysql instance with no public accessability.

-### 6. Create Script to Create DynamoDB Table
+### 6. Create DynamoDB tables
 createDynamoTable.sh creates a dynamodb table and if table exists it gives a message "already exists" .
 We have table name as csye6225 with attributes personId in Number and username as String.

-### 7. create IAM policies
+### 7. Create IAM policies
-createContinuousDeliveryIAMPolicies.sh creates three policies 'CodeDeploy-EC2-S3', 'Travis-Upload-To-S3' and 'Travis-Code-Deploy'
+createContinuousDeliveryIAMPolicies.sh creates three policies 'CodeDeploy-EC2-S3', 'Travis-Upload-To-S3' and 'Travis-Code-Deploy'.

-### 8. create travis user
+### 8. Create the travis user
 createContinuousDeliveryTravisUser.sh creates a 'travis' user with 'Travis-Upload-To-S3' and 'Travis-Code-Deploy' policies attached.

-### 9. create IAM roles
+### 9. Create IAM roles
 createContinuousDeliveryIAMRoles.sh creates a 'CodeDeployEC2ServiceRole' with 'CodeDeploy-EC2-S3' policy attached, and a 'CodeDeployServiceRole' with 'AWSCodeDeployRole' policy attched.

-### 10. set up a S3 bucket for Code Deploy
+### 10. Set up a S3 bucket for CodeDeploy
 setup_codedeploy_s3.sh creates a S3 bucket to deploy the application archive.

-### 11. create CodeDeploy application
+### 11. Create the CodeDeploy application
 createContinuousDeliveryCodeDeployApp.sh creates a CodeDeploy application 'jobportal' and add the ec2 instance to it.

 ### 12. appspec.yml & .travis.yml